The importance of airtightness to a building’s performance

 Non-breathable membranes are designed for the inner side of the envelope – the interior of the building.
 These are much simpler solutions, commonly made out of plastic films, that prevent moisture from penetrating into the insulation.

-High-performance tapes are needed to apply membranes to walls, roofs, windows and other interior and external surface materials found in the building envelope.
+High-performance tapes are needed to apply membranes to walls, roofs, windows, and other interior and external surface materials found in the building envelope, especially in industrial applications.
 They eliminate gaps in the construction to avoid ingress of air and moisture.

 Furthermore, they connect (or splice) membrane sheets together and help to navigate awkward structures such as chimneys, skylights, and ventilation installations, ensuring the membrane is tightly applied to the surface (membrane penetrations).
 Tapes are also used for structure-to-structure applications (membrane connections), connecting membranes to surfaces such as masonry, concrete, plaster, wood, metal, plastics and more.